 However, there is little evidence to support the effectiveness of hydrogen peroxide as a medical treatment.
 It should also be kept in mind that high strength concentrations or prolonged exposure to the chemical could be fatal.

 There are several manufacturing methods that can be used to produce hydrogen peroxide.
 The most common method is the anthraquinone process.
 This involves the reaction of hydrogen (H2) with oxygen (O2) extracted from the air.

 Biologically, hydrogen peroxide is formed in most living organisms as a result of biochemical processes.
 It doesn’t stick around in the body, however, because the enzyme catalase quickly decomposes it into water and oxygen.
 This is because hydrogen peroxide is toxic to cells.

 Hydrogen peroxide is biologically formed in bees when they convert nectar into honey.
 When bees carry nectar in their honey stomach, several enzymes are released and added to it.
 These break it down and eventually help to transform it into honey.

 One of these enzymes, glucose oxidase, catalyses the oxidation of glucose whilst the nectar is being carried.
 This forms hydrogen peroxide and gluconic acid.
 Because it is unstable, hydrogen peroxide is then decomposed into water and oxygen by the enzyme catalase.

 However, there are still trace amounts of hydrogen peroxide in honey, but it’s not necessarily a bad thing.
 Because of its antibacterial properties, the presence of H2O2 is one of the reasons that honey has an eternal shelf life.

 At ReAgent, we supply hydrogen peroxide in a range of concentrations and pack sizes.
 We also have a 100% quality guarantee on all products so that you buy with confidence.
-Shop online today or contact us to speak with an expert member of our team.
+Shop online today or contact us to speak to our team.